mohdiop/finkup-rest-api/README.md

 This project involves the development of a RESTful API used in the FinkUp application to store data on a server using Spring Boot and MySQL.

-It is attached to the https://github.com/mohdiop/finkup project
+It is attached to the https://github.com/mohdiop/finkup project.

 ## API Documentation
 **Note:** Operations are performed on the Fink object, the schema of which is given in the following Kotlin file: